awsdocs/amazon-ecs-developer-guide/doc_source/ecs-developer-tools.md

 Use AWS CloudFormation or Terraform if you want to automate infrastructure deployments and applications on Amazon ECS and explicitly define and manage all of the AWS resources in your environment\.

-## CLI<a name="developer-tools-copilot"></a>
+## AWS Copilot CLI<a name="developer-tools-copilot"></a>

-The CLI \(command line interface\) is a comprehensive tool that enables customers to deploy and operate applications packaged in containers and environments on Amazon ECS directly from their source code\.
-When using you can perform these operations without understanding AWS and Amazon ECS elements such as Application Load Balancers, public subnets, tasks, services, and clusters\. creates AWS resources on your behalf from opinionated service patterns, such as a load balanced web service or backend service, providing an immediate production environment for containerized applications\.
+The AWS Copilot CLI \(command line interface\) is a comprehensive tool that enables customers to deploy and operate applications packaged in containers and environments on Amazon ECS directly from their source code\.
+When using AWS Copilot you can perform these operations without understanding AWS and Amazon ECS elements such as Application Load Balancers, public subnets, tasks, services, and clusters\.
+AWS Copilot creates AWS resources on your behalf from opinionated service patterns, such as a load balanced web service or backend service, providing an immediate production environment for containerized applications\.
 You can deploy through an AWS CodePipeline pipeline across multiple environments, accounts, or Regions, all of which can be managed within the CLI\.
-By using you can also perform operator tasks, such as viewing logs and the health of your service\. is an all\-in\-one tool that helps you more easily manage your cloud resources so that you can focus on developing and managing your applications\.
+By using AWS Copilot you can also perform operator tasks, such as viewing logs and the health of your service\.
+AWS Copilot is an all\-in\-one tool that helps you more easily manage your cloud resources so that you can focus on developing and managing your applications\.

 For more information, see [Using the AWS Copilot command line interface](AWS_Copilot.md)\.

-Use the complete end\-to\-end developer workflow to create, release, and operate container applications that comply with AWS best practices for infrastructure\.
+Use the AWS Copilot complete end\-to\-end developer workflow to create, release, and operate container applications that comply with AWS best practices for infrastructure\.

 ## AWS CDK<a name="developer-tools-cdk"></a>